nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/content-repository/content-repository-tutorials/how-to-override-existing-document-types.md

 </div>

 {{#> callout type='info' }}

-The Alert tab is currently only available on JSF UI.
+The Alert tab is currently only available on JSF UI, which is deprecated since Nuxeo Platform LTS 2019 (10.10).
 It is planned to be integrated in Nuxeo Web UI.
 {{/callout}}

 {{#> callout type='tip' }}
 You can also browse the [contributions to the Type extension](http://explorer.nuxeo.org/nuxeo/site/distribution/current/viewExtensionPoint/org.nuxeo.ecm.core.schema.TypeService--doctype) for more document types.
 {{/callout}}

+---

 <div class="row" data-equalizer data-equalize-on="medium">
 <div class="column medium-6">